-The conduction of import, export and re-export operations, which shall be made through the system Sistema Integrado do Comércio Externo (SICOEX), is subject to prior registration in the Registry of Importers and Exporters of the Ministry of Commerce.
+The conduction of import, export and re-export operations, which shall be made through the system Sistema Integrado do Comércio Externo (SICOEX), is subject to prior registration in the Registry of Exporters and Importers of the Ministry of Commerce (REI).
+Registration in the REI is mandatory and valid for a period of five years.
 The applicable law foresees two different regimes of importation: temporary and definite.
 The definite importation of goods into Angola under the general customs regime is subject to the payment of various charges (eg, customs duties, consumption tax and stamp duty).

-As the payment of the imported goods also entails an FX operation, the procedures applicable to said payments are expressly governed by an Order issued by the BNA.
-More recently (in 2014), the BNA approved a simplified and more flexible regime applicable to this operations, allowing advanced payments up to the amount of \$1 million.
+As the payment of the imported goods also entails an FX operation, the procedures applicable to said payments are expressly governed by Order No. 19/12, 25 April, issued by the BNA, as amended by the Instruction No. 4/17, 27 March, also issued by the BNA.
+More recently (in 2014), the BNA approved a simplified and more flexible regime applicable to these operations, allowing advanced payments up to the amount of 100 million kwanza.
 This simplified regime is only available to entities duly registered with the BNA for such purpose and that comply with a set of requirements.

 With a view to boosting the Angolan industrial sector, the importation of certain goods may be hindered or subject to quotas.
 For instance, in 2016 the importation of cement was expressly forbidden unless authorised by the Cement Sector Commission.
+The same prohibition was extended to 2017 by virtue of Joint Executive Decree No. 220/17 of 17 April 2017.